Swift-Teacher/RPSLS/README.md

         1. Make the opponent label randomly choose an emoji from multiple emoji?
         2. Allow the user to see the game rules?
     17. Random opponentSignLabel emoji
+        1. Update Gamestate.swift status variable start case to include lizard and Spock.
-        1. Create a variable array of emoji in viewController.swift.
+        2. Create a variable array of emoji in viewController.swift.
-        2. Assign the opponentSignLabel.text property to be a random element to the variable array in viewController.swift.
+        3. Assign the opponentSignLabel.text property to be a random element to the variable array in viewController.swift.
     18. Create new branch for adding rules
     19. Adding the game rules on a second screen version of the app
         1. Export rules Keynote as an image and save as a .png file.